kdeldycke/awesome-engineering-team-management/readme.md

 - [What Only the CEO Can Do](https://hbr.org/2009/05/what-only-the-ceo-can-do) - TL;DR: “1.
 Defining and interpreting the meaningful "outside" of the company; 2.
 Answering the two-part question: What business are we in and what business are we not in?
 3. Balancing sufficient yield in the present with necessary investment in the future; 4.
 Shaping the values and standards of the organization.”
 - [How CEOs Manage Time](https://hbr.org/2018/07/the-leaders-calendar) - A study on what CEO of large companies spent their time on, and how.
 Opens a new window into what leadership is all about and into its many components and dimensions.
 - [Operations and Internal Communication Strategies For Effective CEOs](https://www.sametab.com/blog/operations-and-internal-communication-strategies-for-effective-ceos) - After insisting on the importance of context and narratives, the author provide an interesting template (good for inspiration) of ritual and recurring internal communication devices.
-- “These are the things we [marketers] used to do with individuals and bodies.
+- [Regis McKenna's talk at Silicon Valley Leaders Symposium](https://youtu.be/5Z13NI0SuyA?t=2026) - “These are the things we (marketers) used to do with individuals and bodies.
 They've all become automated.
-The CIO is the marketing chief now.” - [Regis McKenna](https://en.wikipedia.org/wiki/Regis_McKenna), from [2017's Silicon Valley Leaders Symposium](https://youtu.be/5Z13NI0SuyA?t=2026).
+The CIO is the marketing chief now.”
 - [Narcissistic CEOs Weaken Collaboration and Integrity](https://www.gsb.stanford.edu/insights/narcissistic-ceos-weaken-collaboration-integrity) - “The prototypic visionary leader profile is so similar to that of a narcissist, if boards aren't careful, they're going to end up choosing people who are narcissistic as CEOs”.
 - “Hiring isn't the challenge.
 The challenge is finding people who can be effective while working for executives whose only qualifications and training are narcissistic levels of self confidence.” ([source](https://twitter.com/kellan/status/1205113384632500224)).
 - “The CEO positions himself as a controlling, micromanaging individual at the center of everything.
 This makes it possible for the CEO to intercept financials and other crucial numbers en route to people who might catch on.” ([source](https://news.ycombinator.com/item?id=24519247)) - Or how fraud can endure at the top level.
 That's generally why you need a board of directors as an oversight.